 From the purely geometric point of view, the factor of $2$ on the right-hand side is due to the fact that the set of lattice points $\M_{g,n}^{\textup{comb},\Z}(b_1,\ldots,b_n)$ is empty whenever $b_1 + \cdots + b_n$ is odd, since the sum of all edge-lengths is twice the sum of the boundary lengths.

-Since both models are isomorphic to the moduli of curves, one can also try to express the Weil--Petersson and Kontsevich symplectic volume forms in terms of complex-algebraic objects on $\Mbar_{g,n}$, the Deligne--Mumford compactification of the moduli space of curves.
+As both models are isomorphic to the moduli of curves, one can also try to express the Weil--Petersson and Kontsevich symplectic forms in terms of complex-algebraic objects on $\Mbar_{g,n}$, the Deligne--Mumford compactification of the moduli space of curves.
 Under the respective identifications, one finds \cite{Wol85,Mir07b,Kon92}

 Here $\kappa_1$ and $\psi_i$ are natural cohomology classes on the moduli space of curves, whose definition is omitted.
-It is worth stressing that these formulas are highly non-trivial: the left-hand sides are defined using the intrinsic geometry of the hyperbolic and combinatorial models, while the right-hand sides are purely complex-geometric.
-Again, the equivalences rely on the uniformization and Strebel theorems, which bridge the hyperbolic and combinatorial worlds to the complex-algebraic one of the moduli space.
+It is worth stressing that these formulas are highly non-trivial: the left-hand sides are defined through the intrinsic geometry of the hyperbolic and combinatorial models, while the right-hand sides are purely complex-geometric and, a priori, have nothing to do with the notion of volume.
+The equalities rely on the uniformization and Strebel theorems, which bridge the hyperbolic and combinatorial worlds to the complex-algebraic one.